our people

 Sam is a youth mental health researcher, with a portfolio spanning across not-for-profits, government, and academia, and involvement in global initiatives across UK, Europe, and US.
 She embodies authenticity, humor and crazy ideas in her research and prides herself on creating environments where young people connect through their lived experiences, are empowered to take action, and are having a good time while contributing to systems change.

 Emrys is passionate about neurodiversity affirming practice and destigmatising being neurodivergent.
-As someone who spent most of their life not knowing they were Autistic they still experienced significant harm based on their autism traits.
+As someone who spent most of their life not knowing he was Autistic he still experienced significant harm based on his autism traits.

 The areas of lived experience that Emrys has expertise in feels endless to him at times however some key areas would be complex trauma, suicide, human rights violations under the mental health act and detainment, psychosis, childhood trauma, abuse and leaving a spiritual cult.
 Emrys has witnessed the power of lived experience as a community, as a movement, and as a way of healing, growing and thriving alongside experiences that will never leave him.